 6 Tips To Help Keep Baby's Socks On

-It's not uncommon for babies to remove their socks (or nappies, bibs, or hats, for that matter!) but, despite it being perfectly natural, it can be frustrating for parents who just want their tots to have warm, clean feet!
+How many times have you seen babies in baby carriers swing their feet and all of sudden one of their sock comes flying out without their parents noticing.
+It's also pretty common for babies to remove their socks (or nappies, bibs, or hats, for that matter!) but, despite it being perfectly natural, it can be frustrating for parents who just want their tots to have warm, clean feet!

 When they're born, we can't help but obsess over things like their tiny toenails and fingernails.
 We count their toes and fingers and take in their unmistakable baby scent.
 But as children grow, they begin to explore things around them.
 In the first year, this involves them reaching out and learning more about the world around them.